data-dot-all/dataall/documentation/userguide/docs/datasets.md

 ![dataset_table_filter](pictures/datasets/dataset_table_filter.png#zoom#shadow)

-When creating filters, you have the choice to create a column filter to filter by select colummns to include only OR you can create row level filters with one or more row expressions.
+When creating filters, you have the choice to create a column-level filter or a row-level filter.
+Column-level filters prompt the user to select a subset of columns to include for the table.
+Row-level filters use row expressions to specify the rows to include in for the table.

 An example of creating a column filter is below: